annguyen28082003/Hackathon_data_viz/index.md

 ![png](Final_Version_college_majors_An_files/Final_Version_college_majors_An_13_1.png)

-The plot above shows the Percent of Women in each major category and their median salary.
+The plots above shows the Percent of Women in each major category and their median salary.